staabm/phpstan-todo-by/README.md

 ### Reference version

 By default version-todo-comments are checked against `"nextMajor"` version.

+_Note: The reference version is not applied to package-version-todo-comments._

 This is determined by fetching the latest local available git tag and incrementing the major version number.

 This behaviour can be configured with the `referenceVersion` option.